Heartland Farm Beginnings®

 Heartland Farm Beginnings® includes:

-Winter Course (October 2017-February 2018): Ten seminars held in Columbus, Ohio will focus on goal setting and planning for profit
+Winter Course (October 2018-February 2019): Eight seminars held in Columbus, Ohio will focus on goal setting and planning for profit.
+After the course ends, participants will meet up at the 2019 OEFFA Conference to learn and network.

-Growing Season Learning Plan (March 2018-October 2018): Personalized learning and action plan to help you continue education after the course, and stay on track to successfully achieve your goals
+Growing Season Learning Plan (March 2019-November 2019): Personalized learning and action plan to help you continue education after the course, and stay on track to successfully achieve your goals

-One-on-One Mentoring: Direct access to an experienced, sustainable farmer in your field of interest, who will provide you with personalized feedback on your farm business plan, or production and technical assistance
+One-on-One Mentoring (March 2019- November 2019): Direct access to an experienced, sustainable farmer in your field of interest, who will provide you with personalized feedback on your farm business plan, or production and technical assistance

 How Can I Get Involved?

 Paid pre-registration for the entire Heartland Farm Beginnings® course is required.
-Applications are now being accepted.
-To request a complete application packet with detailed information about the program, click here.
 To learn more about Farm Beginnings®, please contact Kelly Henderson, Begin Farming Program Coordinator.
 Learn more about OEFFA's entire Begin Farming program here.

 The Farm Beginnings Collaborative (FBC) is a national alliance of regional groups who are offering Farm Beginnings® programs in 13 states.
 OEFFA's Heartland Farm Beginnings® is the first offered in Ohio.
 According to survey data from member organizations, these programs have graduated hundreds of farmers, with 71 percent of graduates still farming in 2016.
 Learn more about FBC and other member organizations here.